offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 }
 ```

-You\'ll want a test that makes sure the bastion is limited, but able to access what it needs, and that it can\'t be used to ssh freely around your tailnet:
+You'll want a test that makes sure the bastion is limited, but able to access what it needs, and that it can't be used to ssh freely around your tailnet:

 ``` json
 "tests": [